Media & FGM

 We will discuss the key issue of How to speak about FGM when communicating to a broad audience.
 What words should we use or not use?
 Which narrative of FGM survivors do we want to portray and which pictures do we use to illustrate our information?

-The thematic discussion starts with two online conferences organized this week by AIDOS, one in English tomorrow Tuesday 28th and one in French on Wednesday 29th.
+The thematic discussion started with two online conferences organized this week by AIDOS, one in English on Tuesday 28th and one in French on Wednesday 29th.
+The recording of these talks can be found on this page.

-In the upcoming 2 weeks we will share examples of innovative tools and projects and we also invite every member to share their experience of working with media tools, whether it’s a video, a podcast, a blog or traditional media such as local, national or international newspapers, TV or radio.
+During the month of October 2021 the CoP invited members to share their opinions on how we best communicate on FGM as well as their experiences of working with media tools, including video, a podcast, a blog or traditional media such as local, national or international newspapers, TV or radio.

 “The Community of Practice on Female Genital Mutilation” is part of the “Building Bridges between Africa and Europe to tackle FGM” project, supported by the “UNFPA-UNICEF Joint Programme on the Elimination of FGM”.